Lamg2799/linear-regression/README.md

 # linear-regression:

-Implementation of a linear regression algorithm during university.

-Showcases basic Java skills and the ability to implement mathematical concepts with code.

-Produces a graph of random points and runs the linear gradient descent algorithm which produces the best-fit line.

-# Note
+### Sample image provided as sampleRuntimeImage.png

+## Notes

-This was written in 2018.
+- This was written in 2018.
 I would now have used better coding conventions for naming, etc.

+## Description

+- Implementation of a linear regression algorithm during university.
+- Showcases basic Java skills and the ability to implement mathematical concepts with code.
+- Produces a graph of random points and runs the linear gradient descent algorithm which produces the best-fit line.

-# Requirements:
+## Requirements:

 - Java 8

-# To Run:
+## Instructions:

 - Clone the repository.
 - Enter the cloned folder.